Terms & Conditions for ConocoPhillips

 7.8.1.
 Contractor shall prepare and submit payment requests electronically for all Work via a format as agreed with Company.
 If not previously furnished by Contractor, Contractor shall sign a “Self-Billing Agreement” in the form provided by Company.
 Contractor shall furnish the signed original of the Self-Billing Agreement to Company prior to submission of any electronic payment request.

 7.8.2.
-Once the payment request has been reviewed and approved, taking account of any applicable credit request addressed in Clause 7.4, Company will issue self-billing invoices based on all payment requests successfully submitted electronically.
+Once the payment request has been reviewed and approved, taking account of any applicable credit request addressed in Article 7.4, Company will issue self-billing invoices based on all payment requests successfully submitted electronically.
 Company will pay the amount of such invoices by bank transfer to Contractor’s designated bank account.

 7.8.3.
 Contractor is responsible for ensuring that the correct Purchase Order, Purchase Order line item, Vendor Service Number, unit of measure, and price are correctly input within each electronic payment request (with the assistance of Company when required) to minimize the occurrence of discrepancies between the value of invoices paid by Company and the value of the Work performed as documented in Contractor’s systems.